 Here are our three tried and true rules for safety:

 #1 Your cell phone is your best friend- keep it charged!

 If it desperately needs a charge, you still should be able to use the car’s battery to make an emergency call, even if your car won’t start.
 Just turn your key to the second or third ignition position.
 There are also some reliable backup batteries available to keep with you when you're traveling.
 If you can’t get a signal, pretend to be talking to someone if a stranger stops.

-We highly recommend you prepare ahead of time by letting someone know when you leave, when you get home, and permanently share your phone's location with a family member.
-You can share your phone's locations from your settings in Apple IOS and android phones.
+We highly recommend you prepare ahead of time by letting someone know when you leave and when you get home and permanently share your phone's location with a family member.
+You can share your phone's locations from your settings in Apple IOS and Android phones.
 You can also share your location easily using Google Maps.
 Just open the app (or download it (android, Apple), then:

 - The blue pin icon marks your location (you must have your location turned on in your phone's settings)

-- Tap the blue pin and tap "share your location".
+- Tap the blue pin and tap "Share location".